kdgregory/log4j-aws-appenders/README.md

 ### Dependency Versions

 To avoid dependency hell, all dependencies are marked as "provided": you will need to ensure that your project includes necessary dependencies.
-Minimum dependency versions will depend on which AWS service you use; Amazon introduces new services and APIs all the time, and does not pay attention to backwards compatibility.
+The minimum supported depedencies are as follows:

 * JDK: 1.6
   The appender code does not rely on standard libary classes/methods introduced after 1.6.
-The AWS code, however, might.
+The AWS SDK, however, might.
 * Log4J: 1.2.16
   This is the first version that implements `LoggingEvent.getTimeStamp()`, which is needed to order messages when sending to AWS.
 It's been around since 2010, so if you haven't upgraded already you should.
-* CloudWatch SDK: 1.11.0
+* AWS SDK: 1.11.0
-  This is the first version where `createLogGroup()` and `createLogStream()` return a result object.
-In the 1.10.x branch, these functions returned `void`; you can compile the appender for those releases, but it won't run on newer releases.
+  Amazon changed the return type of several functions between 1.10.x and 1.11.x.
+  If your project is still using 1.10.x, you can recompile the appenders locally with that version; I have built and tested with 1.10.1.
+Note, however, that the integration tests use client-builder classes that weren't introduced until midway in the 1.11.x release sequence.

+I have made an intentional effort to limit dependencies to the bare minimum.
+This has in some cases meant that I write internal implementations for functions that are found in common libraries (including my own).

+Note that tests may introduce their own dependencies.
+These will all be found on Maven Central, and will be marked as `test` scope in the POM.

 ### Substitution Variables

-Logging destination names (such as a CloudWatch log group or SNS topic) may use substitution variables from the table below.
+Logging destination names (such as a CloudWatch log group or Kinesis stream) may use substitution variables from the table below.
 To use, these must be brace-delimited (eg: `MyLog-{date}`, _not_ `MyLog-date`) and may appear in any configuration variable that allows substitutions.

 Variable            | Description